y-mitsui/harmonicCluster/README.md

 harmonicCluster
 ===============

-A estimate method of polyphonic music
+An estimate method of polyphonic music
 This program will split spectrum after lpc analyze.

 ##install